 If each cell in your body has a consciousness, they would be happier and more joyful.
 If spoken to with kindness and treated with benevolence, each individual cell would flourish from wholeness, rather than scrapping by from scarcity and lack.
 In turn, your whole body will be healthier and happier.

 Shift the energy from which your resolutions come and give thanks.
 Beginning this year with sufficiency by thanksgiving for the abundance that flourishes in your life, will support you, shift your mindset and your entire way of living from lack to abundance, from insufficiency to overflow.
 This embrace of your personal power will empower you to allow life to flow easily through you, and as you as you live another fantastic 525,600 minutes of 2018.

-What are your resolutions this year?
-What are you thankful for?
-What about this practice resonates most for you?
-What seems most challenging?
+Take time to reflect on your resolutions this year, what you are thankful for.
+What about this practice resonates most for you and what seems most challenging?
 Did you accomplish your resolutions for last year?